-The Dude Rancher’s Foundation (DRF) also had four forces that helped it grow out of the DRA.
+The Dude Ranch Foundation (DRF) also had four forces that helped it grow out of the DRA.

 The first force: Scholarships.
-In the mid 1980’s, an auction was held during the DRA’s annual meeting.
+In the mid 1980s, an auction was held during the DRA’s annual meeting.
 Proceeds were used for a variety of projects and marketing.
-However, several Board members and the Executive Directors, Mark and Amey Grubbs felt the money should help defray the educational costs of individuals wanting to work in the Dude Ranch Industry.
+However, several Board members and Executive Directors Mark and Amey Grubbs felt the money should help defray the educational costs of individuals wanting to work in the Dude Ranch Industry.

 The third force: Horse Safety Program.
 Also, in 2001 the insurance industry started setting horse safety standards for the liability policies issued to Dude Ranches.
 These standards were not based on dude ranch and loss experience but on English riding standards and “livery” stables.
 Cheri Helmicki, and the board of directors of the DRA spent several years surveying, compiling and then publishing a set of Horse Safety Standards, procedures, and lesson plans for both owners and wranglers of Dude Ranches.

 This program was folded into the Educational Trust.
 The Trust entered into an agreement with the largest liability insurer of dude ranches to use its program as the standard for evaluating the liability ratings of ranches.
 Since then, owners, managers and wranglers who complete the DRF’s Safety Program receive a certificate of completion that qualifies the ranch for possible reduced rates for their liability insurance.
 An annual Horse Safety Survey of Dude Ranches gives the DRA and insurance industry current trends and actual data to update standards and training.